Becoming a True Son - Part 1

 Baer has always been a great kid, a first born trained from birth to obey the rules and make Papa proud.
 Like most new fathers I resolved to be present and intentional, a man my son could always look to for wisdom and encouragement.

-There's a practice called "kangaroo care" or "skin-to-skin" nurturing that's proved to strengthen up weak preemies by holding the baby close to the heart.
+There's a practice called "kangaroo care" or "skin-to-skin" nurturing that's proven to strengthen up weak preemies by holding the baby close to the heart.
 I did this with my son, shirtless in a rocking chair after he arrived early.
 It made me feel like his Man of Steel.
 After bringing him home I kept him strapped to my heart in a Baby Bjorn while I mowed the lawn.

 Hope was high that I could distinguish myself above both the good and bad fathers I'd known.
 In pursuit of that distinction I frequently arranged father-son dates, just me and him: Aggie football games, movies, eating out, kids projects at Lowe's and the Home Depot on Saturday mornings.
 We were tight, my son and me.